-Our policy governing transactions in our securities by directors, officers, and employees permits our officers, directors, and certain other persons to enter into trading plans complying with Rule 10b5-1 under the Exchange Act.
-Generally, under these trading plans, the individual relinquishes control over the transactions once the trading plan is put into place.
+We have adopted a Rule 10b5-1 trading plan policy, which governs transactions in our securities by our officers, directors, and certain other persons, and is designed to promote compliance with insider trading laws, rules and regulations, and applicable listing standards.
+Generally, our Rule 10b5-1 trading plan policy requires the individual to relinquish control over the transactions once the trading plan is put into place.
 Accordingly, sales under these plans may occur at any time, including possibly before, simultaneously with, or immediately after significant events involving our company.